 HEALTH PROTOCOLS for all People Returning to Mass:

-- Come in through the front door of the Church only
+- Enter through the front door of the Church only

-- Sanitize your hands as you enter the Church
+- Sanitize your hands when entering the Church

 - At-risk attendees MUST stay in the Chapel